piever/juliacon2018/markdown.md

 # Pipeline: plotting

-The pipeline has support for plotting via StatPlots and the `@df` macro:
+The pipeline has support for plotting via external packages, provided they accept JuliaDB tables as input:

 ```julia
 using StatPlots